 3. They’re flexible.
 Minivans can adapt easily to whatever the future brings—a huge plus for those looking to expand their family or just handle daily carpool duty.
 With a third row that folds into the floor and removable second-row seats, you can totally customize the configuration based on whether you’re hauling the whole soccer team or your latest Craigslist furniture finds.
 The second row often has a removable center seat that can accommodate three car seats side by side, and some models even come with built-in foot rests.

 4. They’re a good value.
 It’s true—when it comes to minivans, you’re getting a lot of bang for your buck.
 Most base models start in the low- to mid-$20,000s, while even a basic midsize SUV typically starts around $30k.
 That’s because automakers don’t bother outfitting minivans with expensive off-road features (that most SUV drivers don’t even use), instead putting that budget toward things people actually do want.
-Think: power sliding doors, easy-folding seats and even built-in vacuums, which you’ll find in both the Honda Odyssey and all-new Chrysler Pacifica.
+Think: power sliding doors, easy-folding seats and even built-in vacuums, which you’ll find in both the Honda Odyssey and Chrysler Pacifica.

 5. They’ve got tons of family-friendly features.
 A slew of cupholders, air vents and optional backseat entertainment systems should keep each kid in your crew occupied and happy.
 Buy a model with individual bucket seats in the second row and you’ll also help keep the peace (no more cries of “He’s poking me!” thanks to mischief-making siblings).